CALCULUS

 axis of revolution, and h(y), the length of the rectangle.
 Use:

-is horizontal, identify p(x), the distance of the rectangle from the
+is vertical, identify p(x), the distance of the rectangle from the

 axis of revolution, and h(x), the length of the rectangle.
 Use: